This story begins in a castle overlooking a village.

 Sue: He’s a growing lad.
 I just want to mother him.

-The cave rebels are surrounded by antiquated computer equipment, which Romana eventually gets working again.
+The rebels are surrounded by antiquated computer equipment, which Romana eventually gets working again.

-The computer tells them that a spaceship called Hydrax left planet Earth and presumably fell into a CVE before crashing onto the planet.
+The computer tells them a spaceship called Hydrax left Earth and presumably fell into a CVE before crashing onto the planet.

 Sue: This is heating up quite nicely now.
-I’m getting more intrigued by the second.
+I’m becoming more intrigued by the second.

 The Doctor and Romana set off for the Tower as night falls.
-A bat bites the Doctor on the neck.
+Unfortunately, a bat bites the Doctor on the neck.

-Sue: Will he turn into a vampire in this story?
-How will he get the fangs in?
-His teeth are massive as it is.
+Sue: Does he turn into a vampire?
+But how will he get the fangs in?
+His teeth are massive!

 The episode concludes with the Doctor and Romana attacked by a colony of bats.

 Sue: That wasn’t the greatest cliffhanger in the world.
-We get bats up here at the time.
+We get bats up here all the time.
 I don’t see what all the fuss is about.
-It doesn’t help that they are throwing plastic bats onto the floor, either.
+It doesn’t help that they’re throwing plastic bats at them either.
 They should have stuck with the stock footage and fudged it.
 Oh well, the rest of the episode was pretty good.
-I won’t let it spoil things for me.top
+I won’t let this spoil it for me.

-When the bats return in the recap, Sue has just the answer:
+When the bats return in the recap, Sue thinks she has the answer.